Liquid Render Tag Syntax: with, for, Named Params (2026)

 {% render 'price-block', price: price %}

-How do I pass named parameters to a Liquid snippet?
+How to pass named parameters cleanly

 {% render 'product-card',